JHKTruth/why-so-formal/README.md

 Arena for playing around w/ Android

+Project name derived from "Why so serious" quote.

 Following lists some of the features for this application
 * Music player that allows customizable shuffling of the musics
   * For instance let's say there exists 1000 musics and one sets the partition to 4, allowing 250 in each partition.